jxl0424/Human_Robot_Imitation/README.md

 1. git clone the package.

+2. git clone the usb_cam ROS package from the official site into the same folder as the program.

 2. roslaunch robot_control_simulation ur_robot_drivers.launch (make sure you change the robot ip in the launch file)

 #TO LAUNCH THE CAMERA STREAM WITH MEDIAPIPE#